Roger Huerta: Ultimate Fighting Championship

 Huerta was originally slated to make his UFC debut against Hermes Franca at UFC 61, but was forced to withdraw from the fight as the result of an elbow injury.
-He won his first six fights in the UFC, the first at UFC 63 against Jason Dent, which was declared "Fight of the Night".
+He won his first six fights in the UFC, the first at UFC 63 against Jason Dent, which was declared Fight of the Night.

 His next fight was against UFC newcomer John Halverson at UFC 67.
 The fight ended by TKO after 19 seconds of round one after Huerta landed a knee to the shoulder/head area of a grounded Halverson, knocking him down and finishing him with punches.
 The end of the bout was controversial as knees to the head of grounded opponents are illegal under UFC rules.
 It was later shown in a replay that Huerta's knee was actually to the shoulder rather than to the head.

 Next he fought in a three-round war with Leonard Garcia at UFC 69. winning via unanimous decision.
+This fight earned him another Fight of the Night award.
 After the fight, in May 2007, Huerta became the first mixed martial artist to appear on the cover of Sports Illustrated Magazine, for a story on the rising popularity of mixed martial arts.

 Huerta won his next two fights against Doug Evans and Alberto Crane.
 He then faced Clay Guida in the 2007's The Ultimate Fighter 6 Finale.
 Huerta was visibly frustrated at losing in the grappling exchanges from Guida's wrestling offensive, spending a large part of the bout on his back fending off "ground and pound" from his opponent.
 Late in the second round, Huerta was stunned by a punch to the face while trying to get to his feet, but managed to survive until the end of the round.
 Early in the third round, Huerta looked to engage Guida on his feet, connecting with a knee to the face while attempting a kick Guida.
 After a brief flurry, Huerta took his back and submitted Guida by rear naked choke very late in the fight for an impressive come-from-behind win.
+This fight earned him another Fight of the Night award.

-Huerta then lost his next fight by unanimous decision at UFC 87 against Kenny Florian.

-On January 9, 2009, Huerta announced an indefinite hiatus from MMA to further pursue opportunities in acting.
+Huerta then lost his next fight by unanimous decision at UFC 87 against Kenny Florian.On January 9, 2009, Huerta announced an indefinite hiatus from MMA to further pursue opportunities in acting.

 In order to complete his UFC contract, Huerta returned on September 16, 2009, but lost to Gray Maynard at UFC Fight Night 19.
 After a back-and-forth fight, he would end up losing a split decision in his bout against Maynard.